arifhaidari/step_detection_flutter/README.md

 ## Features

-- **Step Counting**: Detects steps by identifying spikes in the accelerometer's Z-axis (az) based on a threshold.
+- **Step Counting**: Detects steps by identifying spikes in the accelerometer's magnitude based on a threshold.
 - **Data Visualization**: Downsamples sensor data by segmenting it into equal parts and averaging values for improved readability.
 - **Lightweight Backend Data**: Uses a small subset of the original dataset (JSON files) to keep the app lightweight, also the API (the data science project) is integrated into backend where user can do the prediction and also list out the predictions.
 - **Flutter-Based UI**: Interactive charts and tables to display step counts and sensor data trends.